 If your Github repo is hosted by Looker, talk to your Looker analyst or the chat team for help with setting up Git.

-This example shows the steps for connecting Looker to GitHub once you have created a GitHub repository.
+This example shows the steps for connecting a Looker project to GitHub once you have created a GitHub repository.

 From your project in Looker: